ComScore

 • Time Commitment: 15 minutes

-• Why We Love It: no cook, <30 minutes, crowd-pleaser, special occasion–worthy
+• Why I Love It: no cook, <30 minutes, crowd-pleaser, special occasion-worthy

 Isn't she lovely?
-It’s quick, easy and on the table in 15 minutes, but so much more chic than soup-packet onion dip.
+This cookout side dish is quick, easy and on the table in 15 minutes, yet so much more chic than soup-packet onion dip.
+If you can't find a rainbow of tomatoes, don't sweat it: Red ones are just fine.

 49. Vegetarian Sushi Cups